Excellent | Worth a Detour

 Review by: Maggie Rosenberg & Trevor Hagstrom

-Solly’s is a hole-in-the-wall, a brick building with a worn sign and bars on the windows.
-Inside, it’s surprisingly warm, decorated like a country cafe, with articles describing the history of Henry Solly’s tamales.
+Solly’s Tamales exemplifies “hole-in-the-wall.”
+Bars protect the windows on the old brick building.
+And yet, when you walk inside, you feel the warmth of a country cafe.
+Articles on the wall tell the history of Henry Solly’s tamales.
 The shack has evolved from a stand that started servicing Vicksburg in 1939.
-Solly, like many, began with a pushcart, then built a restaurant based on the popularity of the tamales he sold from it.
-After Solly passed away, the restaurant was left to Jewel McCain.
+Solly, like many, began with a pushcart.
+He then built a restaurant based on the popularity of the tamales he sold from it.
+When Solly passed away, the restaurant went to Jewel McCain.
 She’s operated it using his recipes for more than the last decade.
 The recipes are American treasures.

-Mr. Solly’s Vicksburg-style tamales are different from wetter ones found through much of the Delta.
+Mr. Solly’s Vicksburg-style tamales differ from wetter ones found through much of the Delta.
 They are neater, denser, meatier, and drier: tiny logs, full of flavor even zestier than most Mexican tamales.
-From these dry, beefy tamales to the strangely spiced sauce-less ground beef known as “Solly’s chili,” everything served here is unique.
-In fact, the “chili” is the same meat that goes into the tamales, just prepared as a loose meat.
+From these dry, beefy tamales to the strangely spiced sauce-less ground beef known as “Solly’s chili,” everything served here has unique character.
+In fact, when you order simply “chili” you get the same meat that goes into the tamales, just prepared as a loose meat.

-While you can eat Solly’s tamales on crackers, similar to the way they are eaten farther north towards Memphis, we prefer them dressed up, as they are in a meal called The Fiesta.
-This is two tamales smothered in beans, Solly’s unusual “chili,” waxy shredded cheddar, sour cream, tomato salsa, and pickled jalapeños.
-The heaping pile is served with tortilla chips so you can make your own tamale nachos.
+You can eat tamales here on crackers as they do farther north towards Memphis.
+We prefer them dressed up.
+Consider a meal called The Fiesta.
+For this, you get two tamales smothered in beans, Solly’s unusual “chili,” waxy shredded cheddar, sour cream, tomato salsa, and pickled jalapeños.
+The heaping pile comes with tortilla chips so you can make your own tamale nachos.

 Even if you don’t like tamales, stop in for fabulous candy.
-Solly taught Jewel how to make pralines and millionaires.
-The pralines are known across the South, with the recipe being used by several famous confectioners.
+Solly taught Jewel how to make pralines.
+They’re known across the South, the recipe used by several famous confectioners.
 Copper patties of soft caramelized sugar and rich pecans dance in perfect harmony.

 Directions & Hours